cyberrangecz/docs/docs/user-guide-advanced/sandboxes/sandbox-definition.md

     !!! note
         The name **sandbox.yml** is deprecated since version 21.06.

+* **variables.yml (optional)**: a configuration file containing all necessary and optional information for the generation of [APG Variables](../apg-variables/) that can be used to create variant answers for the sandboxes in the pool.
+It's necessary for APG trainings.

 * **provisioning**: a directory structure of a [Sandbox Provisioning](../sandbox-provisioning/) which is intended for [Topology Instance](../topology-instance/) customization.
 Once provisioned it is called a Sandbox.